ANURAG-PATHAK/Battery/README.md

 4. Launch the development server: `npm run dev` (watches for changes with hot reload).
 5. In a separate terminal, send a telemetry payload (see API Usage) to confirm end-to-end flow.

-> Tip: keep the SQLite file under `data/` so migrations and the docker-compose volume share the same location.

 ## Environment Configuration